 Endodontics is that part of dentistry that deals with the complex structures found inside the teeth and relates to the tooth's pulp, tissues, nerves and arterioles.

-Root canal treatment is performed to save the natural tooth from being permanently lost.
+Root canal treatment is performed to help save the natural tooth from being permanently lost.

 A root canal procedure usually takes between one and three visits to complete.

-A dental dam (protective sheet) will be placed to ensure that the surgical area remains free of saliva during the procedure.
+A dental dam (protective sheet) will be placed to help the surgical area remain free of saliva during the procedure.

 The space is then shaped, cleaned, and filled with gutta-percha (filling material).
-Cement will be applied on top to ensure that the root canal is completely sealed off.
+Cement will be applied on top to help seal off the root canal.

 Usually, a temporary filling will be placed to restore functionality to the tooth prior to the placement of the permanent restoration.